KirstenMayland/cs61databases/ANALYSIS.md

 #### Questions The Dataset Is Capable Of Answering
 1) Does the amount of personal loss sustained by Russia vary with the seasons e.g. summer more losses than winter?
-2) Which day in the war so far has resulted in the greatest loss in Russian lives?
+2) Which dates have resulted in the top 10 greatest loss in Russian personnel lives in the war thus far?
-3) Did the type of equipment sustaining the most losses change from the first month to this last month?
+3) What areas have seen the heaviest losses?
 4) Is there a correlation between POW's taken and losses of aircrafts, helicopters, or tanks?